Skip to main content

 Bus routes in the UK

 Elderly people in the UK can easily use buses, with many services designed to support accessibility.
 Most buses are low-floor and wheelchair accessible, making it easier to board and alight.
-For those aged 60 and over, a free bus pass is available, offering unlimited off-peak travel on local routes in the UK.
+For those who are state-pension aged, a free bus pass is available, offering unlimited off-peak travel on local routes in the UK.
 Passes can be obtained from local councils.
 Drivers are usually trained to assist, and priority seating is available for older passengers.

 What places have great public transport in the UK?